Putting in Place Email Notification Systems Based on Java

 Command Description

-Transport.send() Sends the email message to all its recipients.
+Transport.send() Sends the email to each and every recipient.

-e.printStackTrace() Prints the throwable along with other details like the line number and class name where the exception occurred.
+e.printStackTrace() Prints the throwable together with additional information such as the class name and line number where the exception happened.

 import javax.mail.*;